 People just love to give you advice about travel, don’t they?
 Unfortunately, half of what they tell you is utter tosh.

-You CAN take an electric toothbrush on board a plane as long as it is in your hand luggage.
+Know that you CAN take any of these electric toothbrushes on a plane as long as it is placed in your hand luggage.

 wine healthy sparkling water away from my breath.